 Jelte ten Holt

-A few years ago I got the chance to interview some of the Rohingya stuck in Indonesia after fleeing abuses in their home-country Burma.
-It was a devastating story about rape and murder, which affected me on a deep level.
+Then there's my more journalistic bend.
+A few years ago, I got the chance to interview some of the Rohingya stuck in Indonesia after fleeing abuses in their home-country Burma.
+It was a devastating story about rape and murder.
+It affected me on a deep level.

 Want to see more work samples?
 Then check out my extended portfolio or send me an email.
 Just follow the instructions and tell me what you’re looking for.
 Then, I’ll gladly give you other content to look at.